KevinSia/Documentation/AdminGuide.md

 ## Pair programming
 ---
 - In the early phase of the bootcamp, students are encouraged to practice _Pair Programming_
-  - There will be a second user log into the account of the other pair
+  - There will be a second user Displaying all 4 User Name	Username	Email
+Admin	Ping C	log into the account of the other pair
 - To _log in_ a second user
   - Go to Settings -> **Log In Second User**